corbin-r/Tech-Sphere-Software/README.md

-Chat Sphere Software
+The Tech Sphere Software
 ==================
-This is the proprietary software Chat Sphere runs.
+This is the proprietary software The Tech Sphere has built and uses.

 #####Glossary
 1. Overview of the software